Travancore fanam

-The Travancore Fanam was a type of money that was issued by the State of Travancore, now mainly a part of Kerala in South India.
-The Fanams (also spelt Fanoms) and Chuckrams (or Chakrams) were known to be some of the smallest coins in the world.
-The word Fanam appears to be an Anglo-Germanic sound shift from the word Panam, which means money in Dravidian languages.
-Historically, the Fanam and Chuckram coins were the regular unit of currency in medieval Travancore and appear to have been extensively used for trading in the region of South India.
-The words Fanam and Panam literally mean money and are still used as a synonym for wealth in Kerala in the native language of Malayalam.
+The fanam was a type of money that was issued by the Kingdom of Travancore, now mostly encompassing the modern day state of Kerala in India.
+The fanams (also spelt fanoms) and chuckrams (or chakrams) were known to be some of the smallest coins in the world.
+Historically, the fanam and chuckram coins were the regular unit of currency in medieval Travancore and appear to have been extensively used for trading in the region.
+The words fanam and panam mean "money" in certain Dravidian languages like Malayalam which was the most spoken language in the kingdom.